How To Improve Balance

 Exercises can also help improve your balance through stretching, strengthening and challenging your coordination.

-A big challenge to staying active for seniors who come to our clinic is often long term injuries such as knee, back or shoulder pain.
+A big challenge to staying active for many who come to our clinic, is often long term injuries such as knee, back or shoulder pain.

-These problems can often make exercise uncomfortable, and lead to people avoid activities to minimise pain.
+These problems can often make exercise uncomfortable, and lead to people avoiding activities to minimize pain.

-Unfortunately, this creates a vicious cycle, which is why Physical Therapy can be a very important drug-free solution for these common problems and lead to improved balance for seniors.
+Unfortunately, this creates a vicious cycle, which is why Physical Therapy can be a very important drug-free solution for these common problems and lead to improved balance.

 Two Simple Exercises To Improve Your Balance

-The most appropriate exercises for you will depend on your circumstances, but here are two easy to do.
+The most appropriate exercises for you will depend on your circumstances, but here are two that are easy to do.